klaytn/klaytn-baobab-setup-workshop/content/60_conclusion/_index.md

 ![Klaytn Baobab_Logo](/images/Logo-baobab.png)
-### Congraturations!
+### Congratulations!
 Now, you are playing in the Baobab network.